-CLA is proud to be able to offer over 90 alumni and donor-funded scholarships to our students each year.
-In total over $190,000 is awarded out to CLA majors and some minors as well.
-Each department facilitates the process for their specific scholarships and students are also encouraged to apply for CLA-wide scholarships offered to students in any field.
+CAHSS is proud to be able to offer over 90 alumni and donor-funded scholarships to our students each year.
+In total over $190,000 is awarded out to CAHSS majors and some minors as well.
+Each department facilitates the process for their specific scholarships and students are also encouraged to apply for CAHSS-wide scholarships offered to students in any field.
 The World Languages and Cultures Department offers several scholarships for students to study abroad and for students who excel academically (annually, each up to to $2000).

 The UMD Club de Español (Spanish Club) is a student-run organization that plans events where students (and faculty) can connect and celebrate their love of the Spanish language and Hispanic cultures.
 Recent events include a bonfire in Bagley Nature Area, a holiday goodie decorating party, yoga in Spanish, among others.
 The club has also hosted fundraisers such as Mock-arita miércoles.
 The club’s leadership team organizes student volunteering with the Spanish immersion program at Lowell Elementary School.

 Work with civic organizations working to improve the lives of indigenous communities in Mexico.